 • Exceptions: Clinical Nurse Managers can assess requests on a case-by-case basis.
 For example, exceptions will be considered on compassionate grounds for end of life care.

 • Visitors will not be allowed to visit any COVID-19 patients.

 Visiting hours at Buller Health have been restricted from 2pm – 4pm with a limit of one family visitor per patient for 15 minutes.

 “We have also implemented access restrictions into all other health facilities including general practices across the Coast.
 Face-to-face GP appointments will not be accepted unless the patient has first had a remote consultation via telephone, video, email or text,” Dr Roper says.

 For people with outpatient appointments, we are implementing the same restrictions.
 Please call the phone number on your appointment letter to confirm your appointment and staff will arrange a phone or video consultation as an alternative to a face-to-face appointment.

 It’s vital that we reduce the numbers of people coming into our facilities to reduce the opportunity for any infections to spread.
 I would like to thank people in advance for their cooperation and playing their part to keep our patients safe.

 We also advise anyone who has returned from a country or territory of concern, or who has been in close contact with a confirmed COVID-19 case in the past 14 days, or who is experiencing symptoms – including cough, sore throat, or fever or shortness of breath – or who is generally unwell to avoid visiting patients.

 Only people with symptoms should call Healthline’s COVID-19 line on 0800 358 5453.

-Under COVID-19 Alert Level 1 we have increased visitor access.
-Please do not enter our facilities if you are unwell.
+Please do not enter our facilities if you don’t need to.